 How to Read Body Language to Reveal the Underlying Truth in Almost Any Situation.
 Conservative indeed.

 RE5 is a day-1 purchase for me, and I have no clue what the game plays or looks like, what the plot is, and whether it brings anything new to the table at all.
 Worst case scenario, RE5 will "only" be as good as RE4 - and frankly, even if it was just that, I'd settle for an RE4 rehash in a different setting.
+It was just pure, non-stop, perfectly calibrated fun.
+I played through RE1-3, Code Veronica and Zero, I think I can bear playing RE5 even if it doesn't reinvent the franchise the way its predecessor did.
 Emotions_and_Facial_Expression_by_Cedarseed.
 8 Things About Concentrating.
 “Music helps me concentrate,” Mike said to me glancing briefly over his shoulder.

 Advancements in technology have transformed the way that we correspond with others in the modern world.
 Because of the constant buzz in our technological world, it's easy to forget how important communicating face-to-face is.
-How To Influence.
-Planting Ideas in Someone.
-This is really more of a side effect of the way that computer sales work.
+When conversing old-school style, it's not only speech we verbalize that matters, but what our nonverbal gestures articulate as well.